-Carnevale, Italian carnival, tops the list of February festivals all over Italy.
-In Catania, Sicily, the big festival is for Saint Agatha's Feast Day, the second largest religious procession in the world.
+February in Italy sees several important festivals and events, with Carnevale, Italian carnival or Mardi Gras, topping the list all over Italy.
+In Catania, Sicily, the big festival is for Saint Agata's Feast Day, the second largest religious procession in the world.
 Most other February festivals are in the first part of the month, before the start of Lent.

 Carnevale — Carnival in Italy

 Carnevale is one of the most popular festivals in Italy.
-Carnevale comes 40 days before Easter, so the date changes each year (and festivals can sometimes start in January).
+Carnevale comes 40 days before Easter, so the date changes each year (and festivals can sometimes start in January) depending on the date of Easter.
 See Carnevale dates by year.
 The biggest Carnevale celebrations last for several weeks.
 Although Venice and Viareggio have the most well-known celebrations, Carnevale is celebrated all over Italy in a variety of ways.
 Some of the more unusual Carnevale celebrations are the orange-throwing battle in Ivrea, Albanian celebrations in Calabria, and a Roman carnival in the Aosta Valley.

-Saint Agatha, a martyr who died in 252 CE at age 15, is the patron saint of Catania, Sicily, and an exciting festival held in her honor in Catania.
+Saint Agatha (Sant'Agata in Italian), a martyr who died in 252 CE at age 15, is the patron saint of Catania, Sicily, and an exciting festival held in her honor in Catania.
 The two-day procession, said to be the second-largest religious procession in the world, begins February 4.
-Following a mass at dawn, the statue of St. Agatha that houses her relics is placed on a fercolo, a 40,000-pound silver carriage, that will be pulled up Monte Sangiuliano by 5,000 men.
+Following a mass at dawn, the statue of Sant'Agata that houses her relics is placed on a fercolo, a 40,000-pound silver carriage, that is pulled up Monte Sangiuliano by 5,000 men.
 The huge festival lasts for two days and two nights.
 As with most Italian festivals, there is also plenty of eating and drinking and a huge fireworks display at the end.

-Theresa Maggio gives a lively description of the Festival of St. Agatha in her fascinating book, The Stone Boudoir: Travels through the Hidden Villages of Sicily.
+Theresa Maggio gives a lively description of the Festa di Sant'Agata in her fascinating book, The Stone Boudoir: Travels through the Hidden Villages of Sicily.

 Saint Biagio Day